jay3sh/mepage/_posts/2009-12-15-is-definition-of-evil-changing.md

 layout: post
 title: "Is definition of \"Evil\" changing?"
 ---
-"Is definition of \"Evil\" changing?"
+Is definition of "Evil" changing?
 ===
 ... in the tech industry that is.